alexander9306/ajv-sanitizer/Readme.md

 const ajvSanitizer = require('ajv-sanitizer');
 const assert = require('assert');

-//Even though this project comes with a few validators included I suggest you to create your own with a library like https://github.com/validatorjs/validator.js or create your own validations
+// I suggest you to use a library like https://github.com/validatorjs/validator.js
+// or create your own sanitizers

 const extraSanitizers = {
   uppercase: (text) => text.toUpperCase(),